CAMRIS Policy and Procedures

 CAMRIS Billing System: Log-in/Log-out & Start and End Times

 The MRI session time stamp will start at the point at which the MRI suite and/or control area become committed to the scanning of the subject.
 The MRI session will end at the point at which Investigator’s group and subject leave the MRI suite and control area and the next client can begin.
 The MRI session time will include Tech time for subject assistance.
 This includes transporting or accompanying a subject, retrieving specific equipment that is not normally stored at the specific scanners and archiving data that causes the system to be limited in its ability to service the next scheduled client.
 Exceptions to the submitted start and end times are not decided by the MR Technologists.
 If you feel there is a discrepancy with the billing, please contact the Radiology Research Business Office, Laurie Cesaro at 215-349-8422.

 MR Research Gad and GFR Policy

-Any subject undergoing administration of a contrast agent for Research imaging in MRI must have a creatinine level available for the calculation of their GFR.
-The creatinine level must be within the last 6 months.
-The most recent level must be used for the GFR calculation.
-ISTAT creatinine levels can be made available through arrangement with CAMRIS.
-Use of the ISTAT is not part of the scheduled time on MR scanner and will be in addition to the projects scheduled slot.
+Any subject with known renal disease of any severity undergoing administration of a contrast agent for research imaging in MRI must have a creatinine level available for the calculation of their GFR.
+The creatinine level must be within the last 6 months from the date of the research MRI.
+The most recent creatinine level must be used for the GFR calculation.
+ISTAT creatinine levels can be made available through arrangement with CAMRIS for a fee.
+Use of the ISTAT is not part of the scheduled time on MR scanner and will be in addition to the projects’ scheduled slot.
 Please plan accordingly.
-This service is charged on a per session basis.
+This service is charged on a per-session basis.
 ISTAT values can be used for subsequent scans out to the 6 month limit.

 7T Screening Standards